Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 There are two big reasons the number of bills sent for mediation more than doubled from 2017 to 2018, Pogue says.

 "One is just increased awareness," she says.
-"There is constant media attention now to surprise medical bills, because the stories are so shocking, right?
+"There is constant media attention now to surprise medical bills because the stories are so shocking, right?
 We see them covered more, so people are more aware that when they get one, they could do something about it."

 The second reason is that in 2017, the Texas Legislature opened the mediation program up to more people, including teachers.